 For all the latest news and developments in Tobacco Control, please visit our News section.

-In November 2011, the All Party Parliamentary Group on Smoking and Health conducted an inquiry into smoking in private vehicles.
-The report can be downloaded as a pdf by clicking here.
-The British Lung Foundation has produced a briefing for MPs which available for download here (pdf).
+Click here for All Party Parliamentary Group on Smoking and Health report of its inquiry into smoking in private vehicles.
+Click here for British Lung Foundation briefing for MPs.

 To join the smokefree coalition as a supporting organisation please use this online form